The Formula Doctors Have Used for 200 Years

 - More frequent prenatal visits (weekly after 36 weeks)

 Naegele’s Rule assumes a 28-day cycle with ovulation on day 14.
-If your cycles are longer or shorter, you can adjust:
+If that doesn’t describe you, here’s how to adjust:

-- For a 35-day cycle: Add 287 days to your LMP instead of 280 (because you likely ovulate around day 21 rather than day 14)
+- 35-day cycle: Add 287 days to your LMP instead of 280 (because you likely ovulate around day 21 instead of day 14)

-If your cycles are very irregular, a first-trimester ultrasound is the most reliable way to establish your due date.
-Talk to your provider about early dating if your cycle length varies by more than a week from month to month.
+If your cycles are really unpredictable, a first-trimester ultrasound is your most reliable option.
+Talk to your provider about early dating if your cycle length bounces around by more than a week.

-- First visit (weeks 6-8): Confirm pregnancy, estimate due date, order blood work, discuss prenatal vitamins
+- First visit (weeks 6-8): Confirm the pregnancy, estimate due date, order bloodwork, talk prenatal vitamins

 - First ultrasound (weeks 8-10): Confirm viability, check for heartbeat, date the pregnancy